Benzene-free dry shampoo

 It’s a winter essential for avoiding cold wet hair and giving limp hair more va-va-voom.
 But lurking in some formulas is benzene, which experts say is one chemical to avoid when it comes to skin and scalp care.
 Read on to learn more, says editor Trudi Brewer.

-We are increasingly aware of the chemicals we are ingesting and applying to our skin and hair.
-Benzene is a known carcinogen on the no, no’s list for cosmetic use.
+We are increasingly aware of the chemicals we ingest and apply to our skin and hair.
+Benzene is a known carcinogen on the no-no list for cosmetic use.
 Chris Cappa, an environmental engineering professor at the University of California at Davis, says, “Butane, a petroleum product, is a standard propellant in spray cans, and if the refinement process of butane isn’t very good, then you can end up with gas that contains other components from the crude oil, such as benzene.”
-It’s vital to understand benzene is formed from natural processes, such as volcanoes, tobacco smoke, and car emissions too, and may unintentionally show up as a byproduct or impurity in what is known as trace amounts in certain raw materials.
-Cappa says, “I’m less concerned about using a spray can of sunscreen outside vs an aerosolized dry shampoo inside because the benzene will dissolve into the wider atmosphere and limit the risk of a high level of benzene exposure.”
-So, benzene showing up in hairspray, such as dry shampoo, isn’t supposed to be in any formula; it’s an unnecessary ingredient.
-Marisa Plescia, a cosmetic chemist based in Minneapolis, says, “Dry shampoos are “really basic” products, with a combination of powder starches, silica and fragrance to absorb the oil in your hair.
-No company is intentionally putting benzene in their products.
+It’s vital to understand that benzene is formed by natural processes, such as volcanoes, tobacco smoke, and car emissions, and may unintentionally appear as a byproduct or impurity in certain raw materials in trace amounts.
+Cappa says, "I'm less concerned about using a spray can of sunscreen outside vs an aerosolised dry shampoo inside because the benzene will dissolve into the wider atmosphere and limit the risk of a high level of benzene exposure.”
+Benzene in hairspray, such as dry shampoo, isn’t supposed to be in any formula; it’s an unnecessary ingredient.
+Marisa Plescia, a cosmetic chemist based in Minneapolis, says, “Dry shampoos are 'really basic' products, with a combination of powder starches, silica and fragrance to absorb the oil in your hair.
+No company intentionally adds benzene to its products.
 It’s contamination.”
-Nevertheless, after a voluntary recall late last year of Unilever dry shampoo brands such as (Nexxus, Dove, TIGI Rockaholic, Bed Head, and TRESemmé), it has made us consider those traces of benzene, we could be spritzing on our hair.
-So, here are the safest dry shampoo staples to use this winter.
+Nevertheless, following a voluntary recall of Unilever dry shampoo brands such as Nexxus, Dove, TIGI Rockaholic, Bed Head, and TRESemmé, we have reconsidered the benzene traces that may be present in the products we use.

 Living Proof Perfect hair Day Dry Shampoo, $48.